×

 2. Cost of Living Considerations

 Finding the right place to live is a top priority when moving to Turkey.
-The housing market offers a range of options, from modern apartments to traditional houses.
-Renting is common for expats, and it's advisable to use a reputable real estate agent to help navigate the market.
-Be prepared for the possibility of paying several months' rent upfront.
-Additionally, consider the location carefully; proximity to public transport, local amenities, and the expat community can greatly enhance your living experience.
+In larger cities, apartments are the most common form of accommodation, while you may find detached houses in suburban or rural areas.
+Renting is a popular option for expats, and it's advisable to use a reputable real estate agent to help navigate the market.
+Be prepared for the possibility of paying several months' rent upfront as a deposit.
+Additionally, consider the proximity to public transportation, local amenities, and the expat community when choosing your new home.

 Expats talk about Moving to Turkey